Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Discussion of QCD fit results and residual charged hadrons FFs

-We now turn to the NNLO charged hadrons FFs, which are compared in Fig.~\ref{fig:FFs-MZ-NNLO} to those from the $\pi^\pm+k^\pm+p/\bar{p}$ {\tt NNFF1.0} global QCD FFs fit as well as the most recent analysis of {\tt SGK18} in Ref.~\cite{Soleymaninia:2018uiv} at $Q^2 = M_Z^2$.
-The main conclusions from the comparison in Fig.~\ref{fig:FFs-MZ-NNLO} are the following: The $c+\bar{c}$ and g FFs of our analysis at NNLO accuracy and {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} are qualitatively similar, which indicate a very small contributions from the {\it residual} charged hadrons FFs.
-Note however that for the $b+\bar{b}$ FF the difference are a little bigger.
-As already noticed in the discussion of our NLO results, inclusion of the {\it residual} charged hadrons FFs in a FFs analysis also visibly affects the shape of the $D^{h\pm}_\Sigma$ distribution, especially below the $z < 0.3$.
+We now turn to the NNLO charged hadrons FFs, which are compared in Fig.~\ref{fig:FFs-MZ-NNLO} to those from the $\pi^\pm+k^\pm+p/\bar{p}$ {\tt NNFF1.0} SIA QCD fit as well as the most recent analysis of {\tt SGK18}~\cite{Soleymaninia:2018uiv} at $Q^2 = M_Z^2$.
+The main conclusions from the comparison in Fig.~\ref{fig:FFs-MZ-NNLO} are the following: The $D^{h^\pm}_\Sigma$ and gluon FFs of our analysis at NNLO accuracy and {\tt $\pi^\pm+k^\pm+p/\bar{p}$ NNFF1.0} are qualitatively similar, which indicate a very small contributions from the {\it residual} charged hadrons FFs.
+Note however that for the case of heavy flavors, $c+\bar{c}$ and $b+\bar{b}$ FFs the difference are a little bigger, especially for the case of bottom quark FF over the whole range of $z$.
+As already noticed in the discussion of our NLO results, inclusion of the {\it residual} charged hadrons FFs in a FFs analysis visibly affects the shape of the $c+\bar{c}$ and $b+\bar{b}$ distributions.
 The comparison of our results with those of {\tt SGK18} are also shown in Fig.~\ref{fig:FFs-MZ-NNLO}.
 As one can see, all the distributions obtained by {\tt SGK18} are larger than our results for all range of $z$.
-Big differences for the gluon FF and $D^{h^\pm}_\Sigma$ between these two analyses are also evident from Fig.~\ref{fig:FFs-MZ-NNLO}.
-In view of the comparison with other charged hadrons FFs sets and clear evidence of different shape of the sigma and the gluon distributions, it is interesting to consider the small contributions of {\it residual} charged hadrons FFs in any global QCD analysis of FFs.
+Big difference for the gluon FF between these two analyses are also evident from Fig.~\ref{fig:FFs-MZ-NNLO}.
+In view of the comparison with other charged hadrons FF sets and clear evidence of different shape of the heavy flavor distributions, it is interesting to consider the small contributions of {\it residual} charged hadrons FFs in any global QCD analysis of FFs.

+As a final point, we should mentioned here that the uncertainty bands presented in Figs.~\ref{fig:FFs-MZ-NLO} and \ref{fig:FFs-MZ-NNLO} are only correspond to the uncertainty calculations of our {\it residual } charged hadrons FFs as indicated in Fig.~\ref{fig:FFs_Res_NNLO_error}.

 In the next section, we compute the theory predictions for the SIA processes based on our results for the charged hadrons FFs, and compare results to the analyzed data sets.
 In addition, in order to discuss the size of contributions from {\it residual } charged hadrons FFs, we also present the data/theory ratio based on the extracted {\it residual } charged hadrons FFs.